Board overhaul lets Telecom Italia CEO focus on strategy

 Its parallel, indirect stake in TIM Brasil has caught Telefonica in the crosshairs of Brazil's competition watchdog, which has ordered it to scale back its presence in the country by mid-2015, according to sources familiar with the matter.

-Patuano has said TIM Brasil, which has a market value of more than $12 billion, is not on the block.
+Patuano has said TIM Brasil, which has a market value of more than $12 billion (7 billion pounds), is not on the block.
 But he would consider a sale if he were to receive a "jumbo" offer.

 A source familiar with the matter said Patuano will buy time on Brazil, allowing the Spanish group to push ahead with its strategy of trying to join up with partners such as Grupo Oi and Mexico's America Movil to make a possible joint offer for TIM Brasil towards the end of the year.